 We aim to consistently rank among the (re)insurers most highly rated for customer satisfaction.
 Our claims philosophy is built on the foundation of timely decision making and a straight-forward approach.
-Claims can be submitted a variety of ways, including through Producers/Brokers/Intermediaries, phone, mail, our website or email.
-Our claims specialists make an assessment of each claim, based on the facts of the claim, the policy/treaty terms and conditions, applicable law as well as the interests of the insured/reinsured
+Claims can be submitted a variety of ways, including through Producers/Brokers or other intermediaries, via our website and by phone, mail, or email.
+Our claims specialists assess each claim based on the facts of the claim, the policy/treaty terms and conditions, applicable law and the interests of the insured/reinsured.

-Please refer to Item 1 of the Company's 2019 Form 10-K for additional information regarding our lines of business and the distribution of our insurance and reinsurance products.
+Please refer to Item 1 of the Company's 2020 Form 10-K for additional information regarding our lines of business and the distribution of our insurance and reinsurance products.